jessuni/shikwasa/README.md

 ## Chapters

-Shikwasa will support chapter display and seeking with the chapter plugin.
-To use:
+Shikwasa supports chapters display and playback control with the help of its external chapter plugin.
+To use this feature:

 1. Register the chapter plugin before creating a Shikwasa instance.